ni/nimi-python/docs/nidmm/functions.rst

     This function does not clear the interchangeability warnings from the list of previously recorded interchangeability warnings.
-If you want to guarantee that :py:func:`nidmm.get_next_interchange_warning` only returns
+If you want to guarantee that niDMM\_GetNextInterchangeWarning only returns those
-    those interchangeability warnings that are generated after calling this function, you must clear the list of interchangeability warnings.
-You can clear the interchangeability warnings list by repeatedly calling :py:func:`nidmm.get_next_interchange_warning` until no more
+    interchangeability warnings that are generated after calling this function, you must clear the list of interchangeability warnings.
+You can clear the interchangeability warnings list by repeatedly calling niDMM\_GetNextInterchangeWarning until no more interchangeability
-    interchangeability warnings are returned.
-If you are not interested in the content of those warnings, you can call :py:func:`nidmm.clear_interchange_warnings`.
+    warnings are returned.
+If you are not interested in the content of those warnings, you can call niDMM\_ClearInterchangeWarnings.

 .. function:: reset_with_defaults()